The rate of change of a function

 We call that limit the function f '(x) -- "f-prime of x" -- and when that limit exists, we say that f itself is differentiable at x, and that f has a derivative.

-Again, in taking that limit, the variable that is approaching 0 is h, not x, and we are to regard x as being fixed.
+As for x, we are to regard it as fixed.
 It is the specific value at which we are evaluating f '(x).

 In practice, we have to simplify the difference quotient before letting h approach 0.
 We have to express the numerator --